cheqd/node-docs/architecture/adr-list/adr-008-ledger-resources.md

 ## Summary

-This ADR defines how on-ledger resources (e.g., text, JSON, images, etc) can be referenced using [a permanent and unique `did:cheqd` identifier](adr-002-cheqd-did-method.md), with create/update operations controlled using the specified DIDs.
+This ADR defines how on-ledger resources (e.g., text, JSON, images, etc) can be referenced using [a persistent and unique `did:cheqd` identifier](adr-002-cheqd-did-method.md), with create/update operations controlled using the specified DIDs.

 ## Context